Johncci/rock-paper-scissors-lizard-spock-game/README.md

 * **Imagery**

-  * All imagery was used with the permission of their owners.
-I have credited all of these in the Credits section of this README.md File.
+  * All imagery was used with the permission of the owners.
+I have credited all of these in the Credits section of this README.md file.
 <br>

 ## <U>**Accessibility**</U>